See you later? Slim Pfizer deal hopes prop up AstraZeneca

-LONDON (Reuters) - Pfizer’s (PFE.N) chances of striking a deal to buy AstraZeneca (AZN.L) in the coming days look vanishingly small, but the notion it could return later this year is propping up the British drugmaker’s shares.
+LONDON, May 21 (Reuters) - Pfizer’s chances of striking a deal to buy AstraZeneca in the coming days look vanishingly small, but the notion it could return later this year is propping up the British drugmaker’s shares.

 The stock rose 3 percent on Wednesday, despite AstraZeneca insisting on Tuesday there wasn’t the slightest chance of Pfizer’s $118 billion offer being increased by a May 26 deadline set by UK takeover rules.